 Understanding Coaxial Cable: A Comprehensive Guide

-Coaxial Cable, often called coax, is a lifeline for the telecommunications industry.
+Coaxial Cable, often referred to as coax, is a vital component for the telecommunications industry.
 This includes high-grade lines and sub-fiber cables that cable television operators, telephone companies, and Internet service providers use to transmit data, video, and voice communications with their customers.
-This guide explains coaxial Cable in detail, including its structure, types, applications, advantages over other cables (including ones called better), and disadvantages.

 What is Coaxial Cable?

 Coaxial Cable, also known as coax cable, is a type of Cable used to carry electrical signals at high frequencies along a conductor surrounded by an outer conductor.
-It differs from traditional wires because it has multiple layers to provide insulation around its signal-carrying core and shield the signals from outer interference such as walls or floors.
-The core conductor is surrounded by a dielectric insulator enclosed in a metallic shield.
-This shield considerably blocks electromagnetic interference (EMI) and avoids signal loss.
-As a result, the signal can still be reliably transmitted over long distances of wire.
+It differs from traditional wires in that it has multiple layers of insulation around its signal-carrying core, shielding the signals from external interference, such as walls or floors.

 Structural Features of Coaxial Cable